 Traditional rawhide can cause obstructions if not fully chewed so most experts agree that it should be avoided.
 Still, you need a long lasting chew that you can leave with your puppy or dog to keep them occupied and it’s important to keep providing harder chews for adults to help keep their teeth clean.
 Look for products that are labeled as “easily digestible rawhide” or “rawhide free” chews.
 I have tried some rawhide free chews that didn’t set well with the dogs so I only buy Pork Chomps which they love.
 I avoid the kind with knots at the end because those can still be swallowed whole.
 The pressed bones and rolled rawhides pictured below are what I prefer to buy.

 The ideal training treat is small, soft, and easily breaks apart.
 I personally prefer Bil Jac Little Jacs.
-I still break these into 1/4 size pieces when training puppies because you don’t want to make your puppy sick from too many treats.
+I still break these into 1/4 size pieces when training very young puppies because you don’t want to make your puppy sick from too many treats.